Azure/java-aks-aca-dapr-workshop/README.md

 docker push daprworkshopjava.azurecr.io/traffic-control-service:latest
 ```

-5. In the root folder/directory of each of the SimulationService microservice, run the following command
+5. In the root folder/directory of the SimulationService microservice, run the following command

 ```bash
 mvn spring-boot:build-image